maureeungaro/pubs/proceedings/chep2023/readme.txt

   woc.bst          Bibliography style for BibTeX users template.tex     A fill-in-form for a standard article with usage comments

-  additional-styles.tar.gz For old LaTeX version, install these styles in your local directory.
+  removed in the mauri pubs rep: additional-styles.tar.gz For old LaTeX version, install these styles in your local directory two_column_template

 INSTALLATION